Wubeizhongxinghua/exOmics_searchpage_codes/README.md

 - [X] Code
 - [X] Prototype
-- [ ] Tables of projection of sites of SNP, Editing to genes.
+- [ ] Tables of projection of sites of SNP, Editing to genes

 2. Boxplot